How it works

 score < 0.500

-(regardless of gap)
+(regardless of other factors)

 Today's best candidate, but no stock in the sample scored strongly — often a sign of a bearish market regime, elevated VIX, or a broadly mixed session.
 Treat with extra caution.